fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

 **Users (root collection):** Basic user data with aggregated follow counts.

-**Relationships (root collection):** This works similar to a intermediate table in SQL, with a composite key to enforce uniqueness for each user to user relationship.
+**Relationships (root collection):** This works similarly to an intermediate table in SQL, with a composite key to enforce uniqueness for each user-to-user relationship.

 ### Sample Queries